Everything you need to know...

 Equipment and facilities

-- digital design facilities
+- Digital design print facilities

 This must include at least 64 points from two A levels, or equivalent BTEC National qualifications (to include a relevant subject such as Art or Design).
 For example:

-- BBC at A Level.
+- BBC-BBB at A Level.

-- DMM in BTEC Extended Diploma.
+- DDM in BTEC Extended Diploma.